 Our Tours are Busy, but You Can Take a Break

-Since our trips are all-inclusive, we make sure that there is quite a bit to do on our itineraries.
+Since our italy vacations are all-inclusive, we make sure that there is quite a bit to do on our itineraries.
 If you do it all, you may think that there is too much going on, and want some down time.
 Guests have sometimes told us that we should give some “free time” on our schedule.
 Free time is available simply by opting out of some of the things we have on the itinerary.
 We have all sorts of opportunities for you to opt out and re-join us at other times.
 We feel it is our duty to give you the choice to always be on the go, or to do your own thing.